Genbox/FastData/README.md

 There are many benefits gained from generating data structures at compile time:

+* Data as code means you can compile the data into your assembly
-* Enables otherwise time-consuming data analysis
+* Enables otherwise time-consuming data analysis (e.g. zero runtime overhead)
-* Zero runtime overhead
 * No defensive copying of data (takes time and needs double the memory)
-* No virtual dispatching (virtual method calls & inheritance)
+* No virtual dispatching (virtual method calls & inheritance) and no unnecessary branching
-* Data as code means you can compile the data into your assembly

 ### Data analysis